Clonal Diversity at Cancer Recurrence: Results on diversity indices conditioned on early recurrence

 From Proposition \ref{proposition_diversity}, we know that the number of mutant clones at cancer recurrence conditioned on early recurrence stochastically dominates that without conditioning in the large population limit.
 Because a stochastically larger random variable has a larger expectation, the number of mutant clones at cancer recurrence conditioned on early recurrence should have a higher expectation than that without conditioning.
-In this section, we obtain some limit results for the expectation of the scaled number of mutant clones at the deterministic limit of recurrence time $\zeta_n$ without conditioning, and at $\zeta_n-y$ conditioned on early recurrence.
+In Lemma \ref{expectation_with_conditioning}, we obtain the expectation of the scaled number of mutant clones at $\zeta_n-y$ conditioned on early recurrence.
+For simplicity, we denote by $A_{n,y}$ the event of early recurrence $\{ \gamma_n < \zeta_n-y\}$, and the corresponding conditional probability measure by $\PP_{A_{n,y}}\left(\cdot\right)=\PP\left(\cdot \middle| A_{n,y}\right)$. \begin{lemma} where $\theta^*_y$ is defined in \eqref{theta_2}. \end{lemma} It is easy to observe that $\mu \int_{0}^{\infty}\frac{e^{\lambda_1 s}}{ e^{\lambda_1 s}-\theta^*_y}e^{\lambda_0s}ds$ increases in $y$, and hence for any $y>0$,